-|Security Roles & Auditing||Good||Okay|
+|Security Roles & Auditing||Good||Poor|

-|Pricing/user/month||$40||$40 – $184|
+|Pricing/user/month||$70||$40 – $184|

-Which One is Right For You?
+QuickBooks or Microsoft Dynamics 365: Which One is Right for You?

-You should probably NOT choose QuickBooks if:
+You should probably choose Microsoft Dynamics 365 Business Central if:

-- You have plans to expand to more than one country, or you currently operate in multiple countries
+- You have plans to expand to more than one country, or you currently operate in multiple countries.

 - You need to handle deferred revenue and/or expenses.

-- You place a premium on the reporting ability of a system
+- You place a premium on the reporting ability of a system.